andre-ls/dactory/Field_Specifications/Employees/Zip_Code.md

 - Field Name: Zip Code
 - Parent Table: Employees
 - Shared By:
 - Description: Zip Code of the Employee's Address.
-It should be used, together with other Address Fields, to send any necessary Documents or Promotional Seasonal Prizes.
+It should be used, together with other Address Fields, to send any necessary items, such as Documents and Equipments.

 ## Physical Elements